 In April last year, a document was filed in his federal court case laying out all the violations.
-In addition to writing the hot checks to make purchases in a number of Arkansas location, Herring admitted he had used methamphetamine and other drugs and consumed alcohol.
+In addition to writing the hot checks to make purchases in Arkansas, Herring admitted he had used methamphetamine and other drugs and consumed alcohol.

 He was also charged with leaving the federal judicial district in Arkansas that had control of his case without permission of the court or a probation officer.
 According to court records, his trips to Mountain Home, various cities in Northwest Arkansas and locations in both Florida and Indiana were all violations.

-Herring alleges he has been diagnosed as bipolar.
-He said he had been taking classes aimed at correcting his “thinking patterns,” and taking medication to “help assure this kind of thing doesn’t happen again.”
+Herring has claimed he has been diagnosed as bipolar.
+He said he had been taking classes aimed at correcting his “thinking patterns” and taking medication to “help assure this kind of thing doesn’t happen again.”

 WebReadyTM Powered by WireReady® NSI